MurmursDev/FlashFrame/README.md

 # FlashFrame

-FlashFrame is a scaffold creating an AWS based single web app.
+FlashFrame is a scaffold creating an AWS based single page web app.

 # Stack